jaredjensen/code-test-1/README.md

 }
 ```

-And GetLoginInfo() is an awaitable I/O bound operation, then
+And GetLoginInfo() is an awaitable I/O bound operation, then:

 ```cs
 async Task<Result<object>> SecurityGetSocialNetworkAsync(MobileRequest request)